 When I opened this book I thought it was going to be a retelling of the Humpty Dumpty story.
 I was pleasantly surprised to see how Caldecott Winner and author of beloved Beekle could make this story about perseverance and overcoming a fear.
 The illustrations are colorful and engaging; he thought of every detail.
 This is bound to be one of your kids’ favorite new picture books.
 Publishers Weekly just named this one of the “Top 17 Picture Books of 2017.”The Bad Mood and the Stick

 Bet you didn’t think someone could take a positive spin on a bad mood.
 Well leave it to New York Times Best Selling Author Lemony Snicket.
 He transforms a bad mood into a delightful story about friendship.The Bad Seed

 In a lighthearted and funny way, this wonderful story explores the impact of labels with a literal “bad” seed.
 The seed’s personal history is humorously examined as the root of his poor behavior.
 Perhaps more importantly, the book explores the idea that we might continue to make choices that reinforce others’ ideas about us.
 Once labeled a “bad seed,” one might feel the need to live up to that label.
 In the happy ending, the seed elects to change and so do others’ perceptions of him.If I Had A Little Dream

 The cover on this one hides the gem inside!
 The illustrations are lovely, and the lyrical prose will touch your heart.
 It captures the joy and beauty of everyday life and will help you and your child discover the extraordinary in the ordinary.
 A wonderful bedtime book.
-This is one of my top picks from 2017.
+This is one of my top picks of new picture books from 2017.